The Factor That Is Manipulated During An Experiment

 Ethical Considerations

 When manipulating independent variables, it is important to consider ethical implications, particularly when working with human participants or animals.
-Researchers must ensure that the potential benefits of the research outweigh any risks to participants and that their rights and welfare are protected.
+Researchers must check that the potential benefits of the research outweigh any risks to participants and that their rights and welfare are protected.

 Some ethical considerations include: